annavanharmelen/Null-cue-gaze-bias-experiment/README.md

 # ***[work in progress]***

-A temporal visuo-motor working memory task, designed to measure gaze bias during a non-informative retro cue, programmed in Python.
+A temporal visuo-motor working memory task, designed to measure gaze bias during an uninformative retro cue, programmed in Python.

 ## Author
 Made by Anna van Harmelen in 2023, based on code by Rose Nasrawi, see: [TemporalAction-main](https://github.com/rosenasrawi/TemporalAction).